The Alvaret Ensemble - ea

 Without scores or prior discussion and many hours of musical improvisation, nine compositions emerged.
 And from the opening notes of In Meagere Nekke, a sombre mood is set... in stone.
 Greg Haines on piano, along with Olga Wojciechowska and Joana Guerra, on violin and cello respectively, had the potential to introduce light (i.e. hope) into proceedings, their collective minds instead responding to the prevailing universal disquiet.
 Perhaps it's the brooding poetry of Jan Kleefstra that casts a shadow, vast and long, over the entire performance, his whispering tones under your skin.
 The resulting bleak passages of spare percussion, long, drawn-out notes and minor-keys, sprinkled with gasping glimpses of positivity is a perfect metaphor for life today.

-Sitting in the pews, watching the performance unfold, being entertained, like a stage version of the last King Midas Sound album, I imagine ea would be a satisfying, uplifting experience.
+Sitting in the pews, watching the event unfold, being entertained, like a stage version of the last King Midas Sound album, I imagine ea would be a satisfying, uplifting experience.
 Sticking it on the stereo, for whatever reason, isn't something I'd rush to do too often though.

 - Rating: 6/10